 What happens to dashboards already embedded after 2.0 is rolled out?

-Your dashboards will continue to work as usual until we fully deprecate version 1.0 later this year.
+Your dashboards will continue to work as usual until we fully deprecate version 1.0.
 We will notify customers before this is scheduled to happen to give everyone time to move their dashboards to 2.0.

 Can I embed a dashboard previously embedded with 1.0 into a new page?

 Dashboard currently embedded with 1.0 will continue to be embedded and work as usual.
 Newly embedded dashboards can be created using either the Dashboard Id OR the Dashboard Slug in the BASE_URL.
 Note: Once we deprecate 1.0, URLs with Dashboard Ids will no longer work.
 It is therefore recommended to use the Dashboard Slug when embedding any new dashboards.

 Can I download my charts from my embedded dashboard?

 Dashboards embedded in either version do not have a direct download option.
 You can, however, download table charts as CSVs from within the extended result view by clicking on the “View all x rows and y columns” link at the bottom of your table charts.
 If you don’t see this message and would like to force this view, simply adjust your table chart within Chartio to show less rows or edit the column width.

 Another option is to download a browser extension to take a full page screen capture of your dashboard such as Full Page Screen Capture.